 Ok, so how do you make cold foam at home?
 It comes together in just two steps.

 - Make coffee.
 You can put cold foam over any iced coffee you like.
 Homemade cold brew, iced espresso, iced latte, shaken espresso, .
 Pour the coffee over a cup of ice cubes.
 It’s up to you.

 - Make cold foam recipe.
 Combine whipping cream and any additional flavors (see ideas below!) and use a hand frother to froth until thickened, but not until stiff peaks form (that’s too long!).
 You could also use an immersion blender, but a hand held milk frother works best and they are under $10!

 Cold Foam FAQs

 What’s in Starbucks cold foam?

 Starbucks makes its cold foam using skim milk and a cold frothing machine.
 Some of the cold foams at Starbucks are also made with flavors, sweeteners, and both!

 Can you make cold foam with creamer?

 Yes, making cold foam with creamer is possible, but I found the best results (and best flavor!) by using heavy cream.

-Half and half and other coffee creamers will work, but the air bubbles are larger and they fall flat faster.
+Half and half and other coffee creamers like oat milk will work, but the air bubbles are larger and they fall flat faster.

 Do I need a cold foam frother?

 You will need something to froth the milk.
-There are different ways to make it: you can shake in a jar, use a milk frother with a cold setting, or by using a using a hand held frother, which is my favorite option.
+There are different ways to make it: you can shake in a mason jar, use an electric milk frother with a cold setting, or by using a using a hand held milk frother, which is I think the best way.